GreallyLab/gaiaAssociation/README.md

 ```
 gaiaAsscoiation("user/documents/atac", "user/documents/loci", "user/chrom/chrsize.csv", "user/documents/output", lociCutoff = 2000, peakUniqueness = 10, maskRegion = "user/documents/mask.txt", windowSize = 1000000)
 ```
+## Additional Notes

+1. Gaia is designed to be run on tsv and csv files in a utf-8 encoding format.
+Problems may arise from using files encoded in a different format, we recommend you ensure files are saved in this encoder if errors are occuring.

 ## How Gaia Works: